petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/exporting-and-importing-page-templates.md

 The exported ZIP file contains these files:

 * `page-template-collection.json`: Includes the name of the set where the page template is saved and any other metadata.
-* An optional thumbnail file.
+* An optional thumbnail file
 * `page-template.json`: Contains the page template name and any other metadata.
 * `page-definition.json`: specifies the structure and content of the Page Template.

 The ZIP file may contain different types of page templates as well, like `display-page-template.json`, `master-page.json`, `page-template-collection.json` and `page-template.json`.

 ## Importing a Page Template

-Follow these steps to import a page template:

 1. Open the *Site Menu* ( ![Site Menu](../../../images/icon-product-menu.png) ) and go to *Design* &rarr; *Page Templates*.